-Maarten is a Senior Lecturer in the Fluid Mechanics section in the department of Civil and Environmental Engineering at Imperial College.
-He has an MSc in Environmental Fluid Mechanics and a PhD in Applied Physics, both from Delft University of Technology.
-Apart frum running an active research group, he is the year 1 coordinator for the MEng programme and teaches both at under- and postgraduate level.
+Maarten is a Professor in the Fluid Mechanics section in the department of Civil and Environmental Engineering.
+Apart from running an active research group, he is the Director of Research for the Department of Civil and Environmental Engineering and teaches both at under- and postgraduate level.

 - Turbulent entrainment in various guises (jets/plumes, volcanic ash, gravity currents, atmospheric/oceanic boundary layers etc).
 We use Direct Numerical Simulation and theory to get unprecedented insight into this important, yet notoriously difficult to measure, phenomenon.

-My publications can be found at the tab above, or on Google Scholar.
+Publications of the group can be found in the tab above, or on Google Scholar.